By Al Doyle for CoinWeek ......

-At current spot prices in the $33/ounce range, silver isn’t the screaming bargain it was a decade ago when the metal’s peak for the year was $5.05/ounce on July 22, 2002.
+At current spot prices in the $15/ounce range, silver isn't the screaming bargain it was over a decade ago when the metal's peak for the year was $5.05/ounce on July 22, 2002.

-Despite silver’s much higher price point today, economic observers still say it’s still a good value based on the gold/silver ratio along with the mountains of debt and fiat money sloshing around the world financial system.
+Despite silver's higher price point today, economic observers still say it's still a good value based on the mountains of debt and fiat money sloshing around the world financial system.

 The problem for many silver shoppers is finding the funds to buy more than a few ounces at a time.
 I'm reminded of a friend who laments owning "just a Dairy Queen cupful" of silver.
 His small stash may not seem like much, but it's far more than what the average person possesses.